Anna (feral child): Recovery

 When Anna was first rescued, Drs.
 J. F. Kerr and D. F. Newell assessed that she was undernourished, that the bones in her legs were softened and twisted out of normal shape and that she was suffering from rickets.
 She was also believed to be deaf as she didn't respond to others.
 It was later discovered as she recovered that the deafness was functional rather than organic.
-She additionally could not walk, talk, and showed little signs of intelligence.
+She additionally could not walk, talk, and showed few signs of intelligence.
 Once she was determined a ward of the county and placed in the Fayette County Home, she began improving rapidly.
 She had gained seven pounds by the end of summer 1938 but continued to struggle with simple speech and walking.
 She was enrolled in the Margaret Duer Judge school for "sub-normal" children.
 By the age of 9, she began developing signs of speech and was approaching social norms.
 She could respond to simple commands, feed herself, and remember some people, but she still could not speak, and had the approximate intelligence of a 1-year-old child.

 A report filed on November 6, 1939 describes her state as follows: "Anna walks about aimlessly, makes periodic rhythmic motions of her hands, and, at intervals, makes guttural and sucking noises.
 She regards her hands as if she had seen them for the first time.
 It was impossible to hold her attention for more than a few seconds at a time-not because of distraction due to external stimuli but because of her inability to concentrate.
 She ignored the task in hand to gaze vacantly about the room.
 Speech is entirely lacking.
 Numerous unsuccessful attempts have been made with her in the hope of developing initial sounds.
 I do not believe that this failure is due to negativism or deafness but that she is not sufficiently developed to accept speech at this time...The prognosis is not favorable".

 The last report filed regarding Anna, dated June 22, 1942, said that she could follow directions, identify a few colors, build with blocks, and differentiate between attractive and unattractive pictures.
 She had a good sense of rhythm and loved a doll.
 She talked mainly in phrases but would repeat words and try to carry on conversation.
 She habitually washed her hands and brushed her teeth.

 Death

-Anna died on August 6, 1942, at age 10.
+Anna died on August 6, 1942, 5 months after her 10th birthday.
 Her death was caused by hemorrhagic jaundice, a form of jaundice in which injury and anemia are present.
 There is no cited evidence that her condition was linked to her isolation followed by pneumonia.
 The Fayette County commissioners paid for her funeral and burial in Delaware Cemetery, near the Judge School in Milford where she had last lived.